-Portugal has something for everyone.
-If you are considering moving with your family, there are more than 50 excellent international schools to choose from.
-Planning your retirement?
-Portugal offers a plethora of prime locations where you can enjoy your golden years in style.
-For business- savvy entrepreneurs, cities such as Lisbon, Porto, and Braga have had a makeover in recent years, with world-class co-working spaces now available.
-Investors will also find a dynamic real estate market with strong yields for both long- and short-term rentals.
-You will also find an array of meticulous luxury properties available, perfect to live your life to the fullest in a sublime country, bursting with history, culture, and sunshine.
+For business-savvy entrepreneurs, cities such as Lisbon, Porto, and Braga have had a makeover in recent years, with world-class co-working spaces now available.
+Investors will also find a dynamic real estate market with strong yields for both long- and short-term rentals.Â

 From the sun-drenched beaches of the Algarve and the historic city of Porto in the north to the rugged beauty of the Silver Coast and the cosmopolitan capital of Lisbon, there are countless locations to choose from.
 And this is just taking into account mainland Portugal.
-The autonomous islands of Madeira and the Azores are also highly desirable locations to consider snapping up property.
+The autonomous islands of Madeira and the Azores are also highly desirable locations to consider snapping up property.Â

-In this article about living in Portugal as a foreigner, we’ll delve into some key reasons to consider moving to Portugal, provide insights into key areas to consider, and arm you with practical information about living in this sought-after country.
+In this article about living in Portugal as a foreigner, we’ll delve into some key reasons to consider moving to Portugal, provide insights into key areas to consider, and arm you with practical information about living in this sought-after EU country.

 Top Reasons to Consider Living in Portugal

-There is a long list of reasons to consider moving to Portugal – too many to mention here.
-Whether you are looking for a safe country strategically located in Western Europe or a high quality of life, Portugal ticks all the boxes.
-Here are some crucial pull factors that have attracted expats from across the globe leading them to call Portugal home.
+There is a long list of reasons to consider moving to Portugal.
+Whether you are looking for a safe Western European country or a high quality of life, Portugal ticks all the boxes.
+Here are some crucial pull factors that have attracted expats from across the globe, leading them to call Portugal home. Â

-Safety
+Safety Â

-Incredible climate
+Incredible climate Â

 Portugal’s climate is a major draw, featuring a Mediterranean charm with warm summers and mild winters.
 Even in the depths of winter, it’s possible to enjoy the great outdoors, particularly in the Algarve and southern regions.
 Given the huge Portuguese coastline, many locations don’t get unbearably hot, as there is a light ocean breeze that helps regulate the temperature.